stoeps13/connections-doc/source/admin/customize/r_example_edits_to_cr4_templates_for_single_emails.md

 Many notifications have actions associated with them.
 The two most common actions are to open the notification in Connections and to open the notification in the Connections mobile application.

+!!! note
-**Note:** Not all notification templates follow this exact pattern due to functional differences.
+    Not all notification templates follow this exact pattern due to functional differences.
 This can be used as a reference for altering or adding actions in those cases.

 Additional actions can be added to the actions list variable.